The Best Michelin-Starred Restaurants in San Francisco (2025)

 Californios

 A modern Mexican fine dining destination that uses local, seasonal ingredients — think fresh masa made in-house and deeply flavorful moles.
 Californios is currently Reddit’s most recommended Michelin-starred restaurant in San Francisco, and for good reason.
-Its balance of warmth, creativity, and execution makes it a must-visit in the two-star category.
+The balance of perfectly executed flavors, emphasis on traditional cooking, intertwined with modern creativity makes it my favorite in the two-star category.

 Best One-Star Michelin Restaurants in San Francisco